A LANDMARK hotel in Nelson could be given a fresh lease of life as a Muslim community centre under part of plans for a new mosque in the town.

 The spokesman added: "The former Groves Hotel site gives the masjid an opportunity to improve the quality of the built environment by restoring a derelict fire-damaged building."

-An Islamic bookshop, library, sports facilities, an IT centre, children's play area form part of the scheme and it is hoped adult education classes, homework sessions and interfaith groups can meet there.
+An Islamic bookshop, library, sports facilities, an IT centre, children's play area form part of the scheme and it is hoped adult education classes, homework sessions and interfaith groups can

 The community centre will be designed to host a variety of functions, weddings, conferences and conventions and will be equipped with a cafe and kitchens.